 {

 }

 The input to this function are the external four-momenta $p(0:3,1:4)$ and the helicities of all fermions $n_\text{hel}(1:4)$ in the process.
 Remember that helicity and chirality are identical only for massless fermions because chirality is defined as the eigenvalue of the projectors $(\one \pm \gamma_5)/2$, while helicity is defined as the projection of the spin onto the momentum direction, \ie as the left or right handedness.
-The exact definition of these two properties we give in Section~\ref{eq:field_theory}.
+We give the exact definition of these two properties in Section~\ref{sec:field_theory}.
 The entries of $n_\text{hel}$ will be either $+1$ or $-1$.
-For each point in phase space and each helicity combination the MadGraph subroutine {\tt SUUB\_MUPMUM} computes the matrix element using standard \underline{Helas routines} . \begin{itemize} \item[$\cdot$] {\tt IXXXXX}($p,m,n_\text{hel},n_\text{sf},F$) computes the wave function of a fermion with incoming fermion number, so either an incoming fermion or an outgoing anti-fermion.
+For each point in phase space and each helicity combination the Madgraph subroutine {\tt MATRIX1} computes the matrix element using standard \underline{Helas routines} . \begin{itemize} \item[$\cdot$] {\tt IXXXXX}($p,m,n_\text{hel},n_\text{sf},F$) computes the wave function of a fermion with incoming fermion number, so either an incoming fermion or an outgoing anti--fermion.
 As input it requires the four-momentum, the mass and the helicity of this fermion.
-Moreover, $n_\text{sf} = +1$ marks the incoming fermion $u$ and $n_\text{sf} = -1$ the outgoing anti-fermion $\mu^+$, because by convention MadGraph defines its particles as $u$ and $\mu^-$.
+Moreover, $n_\text{sf} = +1$ marks the incoming fermion $u$ and $n_\text{sf} = -1$ the outgoing anti--fermion $\mu^+$, because by convention Madgraph defines its particles as $u$ and $\mu^-$.

 The fermion wave function output is a complex array $F(1:6)$.
-Its first two entries are the left-chiral part of the fermionic spinor, \ie $F(1:2) = (\one -\gamma_5)/2 \; u$ or $F(1:2) = (\one -\gamma_5)/2 \; v$ for $n_\text{sf} = \pm 1$.
-The entries $F(3:4)$ are the right-chiral spinor.
+Its first two entries are the left--chiral part of the fermionic spinor, \ie $F(1:2) = (\one -\gamma_5)/2 \; u$ or $F(1:2) = (\one -\gamma_5)/2 \; v$ for $n_\text{sf} = \pm 1$.
+The entries $F(3:4)$ are the right--chiral spinor.
 These four numbers can directly be computed from the four-momentum if we know the helicity.
 The four entries correspond to the size of one $\gamma$ matrix, so we can compute the trace of the chain of gamma matrices.
-Because for massless particles helicity and chirality are identical our quarks and leptons will only have finite entries $F(1:2)$ for $n_\text{hel}=-1$ and $F(3:4)$ for $n_\text{hel}=+1$.
+Because for massless particles helicity and chirality are identical, our quarks and leptons will only have finite entries $F(1:2)$ for $n_\text{hel}=-1$ and $F(3:4)$ for $n_\text{hel}=+1$.

 The last two entries of $F$ contain the four-momentum in the direction of the fermion flow, namely $F(5) = n_\text{sf} (p(0)+ip(3))$ and $F(6) = n_\text{sf} (p(1)+ip(2))$.